-Any submissions not adhering to the journal’s aims and scope will be rejected outright.
+Manuscripts that do not align with the journal’s aims and scope will not be considered for review.

 Ethical conduct